Illinois Medical Marijuana Qualifying Conditions

 Keep reading to learn about the qualifying conditions for medical cannabis in Illinois and find the updated list of Illinois medical cannabis conditions.

-Qualifying Medical Conditions For Marijuana card In Illinois
+Qualifying Medical Conditions For Marijuana Card In Illinois!

 Hundreds of medical illnesses can potentially be cured by marijuana.
 Still, the medical marijuana program of Illinois only recognizes the following medical conditions for a medical card in Illinois.